 If your workplace has a business-casual dress policy and you suddenly show up in a pressed suit, it’s going to look suspicious.
 It might seem ridiculous to hide interview clothes and change into them in a McDonald’s bathroom, but that’s better than triggering suspicion and resentment among your co-workers and boss.

-Contact NSC Technologies and Let Them Find a Job for You!
+Contact NSC and Let Them Find a Job for You!

-At NSC Technologies, we help employed people find new job opportunities!
+At NSC, we help employed people find new job opportunities!
 Please contact us today to find out how we can help your job search.